 extend past noon on the last regular day of exams.

 - Faculty members do not have the authority to grant individual requests for an extension.
 Any request for an extension or to have a late penalty waived or moderated must be made to the Studies Committee, chaired by the Associate Dean, Academic.

 - Any request for an extension must be made as soon as the circumstances being relied upon arise, and in any event no later than the day on which the paper or assignment is due.
-Students must contact the Assistant Dean, Aademic or the Associate Dean, Academic, promptly, should they anticipate that they will not be able to meet a deadline and they plan to seek a waiver of penalty.
+Students must contact the Associate Dean, Academic, promptly, should they anticipate that they will not be able to meet a deadline and they plan to seek a waiver of penalty.

 - Students should be aware that not all circumstances will be accepted as justifying an extension.
 Where the Studies Committee is satisfied that an acceptable medical or other justification exists, the Committee will waive the late penalty for the period of time that, in the opinion of the Committee, was reasonably lost due to the factors outlined by the student and supported by documentation.
 It should be noted that making a request for an extension does not operate as a stay of late penalties.

 - Computer problems are not a justifiable excuse for lateness.

 The current late penalties are as set out below.